facebook/react/README.md

 ## Contributing

 The main purpose of this repository is to continue to evolve React core, making it faster and easier to use.
-If you're interested in helping with that, check out our [contribution guide](https://facebook.github.io/react/contributing/how-to-contribute.html).
+Development of React happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take a part in improving React.

 ### [Code of Conduct](https://code.facebook.com/codeofconduct)

 Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](https://code.facebook.com/codeofconduct) so that you can understand what actions will and will not be tolerated.

+### Contributing Guide

+Read our [contributing guide](https://facebook.github.io/react/contributing/how-to-contribute.html) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React.

 ### Good First Bug